fatanisti/fatanisti/README.md

 - Back-end thingy { Laravel, CodeIgniter, Flask }
 - Database { mySQL }

-### :wrench: Do some coding for various purpose, using:
+### :wrench: Do some coding for various purposes, using:
 - C++
 - Java
 - php